 Knowledge Organiser: Transition Metals

 This topic summary covers Knowledge Organiser: Transition Metals within Transition Metals (HT) for GCSE Chemistry.
-Revise Transition Metals (HT) in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Transition Metals (HT) in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 21 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 12 of 12 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Transition Metals